-I am pleased to offer you this revised Handbook of Requirements.
-Again this year, we asked employees, contractors and engineers to tell us how we could improve this book.
-Many offered great suggestions, comments and insights.
+This year, we asked employees, contractors, and engineers to tell us how we could improve this book.
+Many offered great suggestions, comments, and insights.

-As a result, a number of improvements have been made that will save both time and money, while still offering customers safe and reliable electric service.
+As a result, several improvements have been made that will save both time and money while still offering customers safe and reliable electric service.